 The 10 Most Important Customer Service KPIs in eCommerce

 Effective tracking of base KPIs can provide the initial framework you need to adapt and grow customized metrics based on your unique goals and requirements.
 But, where do you start?
-That’s what we’ll explore today.
+What figures do you look at to decide where to allocate your limited time and energy?

 What are Customer Customer Service KPIs?